Here are five sections on health protocols, other precautions, immunizations, trekking health and altitude acclimatization-AMS.

 Whether you are or are not taking anti-malarials, the first line of protection, is to avoid being bitten.
 The Anopheles mosquito is active only between early evening and dawn so you should cover up well between these times and use mosquito repellent on any exposed skin.

 There is NO malaria in the regions we trek in.
 The risk of picking up malaria in Delhi or en route to/from Manali is extremely small, probably not worth worrying about.
-You should use mosquito repellent.
+You should use mosquito repellent for your Delhi stopover.

 Usually passed on in contaminated water; immunization is considered a must by most doctors unless you have had hepatitis A before.
 The vaccine is Havrix and a full course will give up to ten years protection.